 It can be difficult to tell if your dog’s leg is sprained or broken, especially if he’s got a hairline fracture.
 Here are some clues that may help you tell if your fur baby has a broken leg or a sprain:

-- Broken bone: your dog may not want to put any weight on his leg.
-However, if he’s able to put some weight on the leg, you can wait a few hours to see if the injury improves.
-If not, he may have a fracture.
-Another sign is extreme pain, though this can also be caused by a severe sprain.
-If you notice a broken bone stick out from his skin, you’ll know this is a fracture that needs the immediate attention of a vet.
-Or if you notice bones seem out of alignment, etc. this is probably due to a broken bone.
+- Broken bone: your dog probably will not want to put any weight through his leg.
+If your dog is able to put some weight on the leg, and seems otherwise comfortable you can wait a few hours to see if the injury improves.
+If not, he needs to see a vet as he could have a fracture or other injury.
+Another sign of a broken leg is extreme pain, though this can also be caused by a severe sprain.
+If you can see a broken bone poking through your dog’s skin, this needs immediate veterinary attention.
+You might notice that your dog’s bones look out of alignment and this is probably due to a broken bone.

-- Sprain: your fur baby may put some weight on the leg, or he may not.
+- Sprain: your fur baby may put some weight through the leg, or he may not.
 A severe sprain can cause pain that’s as severe as a broken bone.

 The signs and symptoms for a fracture or a sprain are similar.
 Let’s take a look.